fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 11.md

 ![innerParts](Figures/frontpanelLabels.png){width=40%}

-We created a letter of consent: [](../Project/Evaluation/consentletter.pdf)
+We created a letter of consent: [consentletter.pdf](/Project/Evaluation/consentletter.pdf)

-We created two Google Forms for the pre and post test surveys and a consent form for our Evaluation Plan.
+We also created two Google Forms for the pre and post test surveys and a consent form for our Evaluation Plan.

 ### Concept Change